Magnus Attefall

 • Routinely check AI tools for unintended consequences or hidden biases.

-• Ensure there is direct human oversight for important decisions that affect consumers.
+• Ensure direct human oversight of important decisions that affect consumers.

 5. Data Security

-• Implement robust security standards to safeguard all data from unauthorized access or disclosure.
+• Implement robust security standards to safeguard all data from unauthorised access or disclosure.

-Marketers need to maximize performance while respecting consumer rights.
-The table below summarizes the key trade-offs:
+Marketers need to maximise performance while respecting consumer rights.
+The table below summarises the key trade-offs:

 Advantage of AI PersonalizationPrivacy Consideration